 Deputy Commissioner of Taxes (Appeal)

 x.
 The Company has accumulated losses at the end of the financial year,

-incurred cash losses during the year but had not incurred cash losses
+incurred cash losses during the financial year covered by the audit and

 in the immediately preceding financial year.

 xi.
-Based on our audit procedures, information and explanations given
+Based on our audit procedures and information and explanations

-(CDR) scheme, we are of the opinion that the company has not defaulted
+given by the management, we are of the opinion that the Company has not

-in repayment of dues to financial institutions, banks or bond holders
+defaulted in repayment of dues to financial institutions, banks or bond

 xii.
 In our opinion and according to the explanations given to us and